raspberrypilearning/build-first-robot/worksheet.md

 ## Connect to your Raspberry Pi
 Now that you have built your Raspberry Pi Robot, you will need to start up your Raspberry Pi in order to test that it works, and to write programs to make it move how you want it to.

-1. Connect your Raspberry Pi to a monitor, keyboard and mouse before turning it on.
-Log in and then load the graphical user interface by typing `startx`.
+1. Connect your Raspberry Pi to a monitor, keyboard and mouse before inserting the power cable into the micro USB port on your Pibrella.
+1. Log in and then load the graphical user interface by typing `startx`.
 1. Open a `Terminal` window by clicking on **Main Menu**, **Accessories** followed by **Terminal**.
 1. Type `sudo idle3 &` to load the Python IDLE programming environment.
 1. Once it has loaded open a new text editor file by clciking on **File** and **New Window**.